johnroutledge/milestone-project-4/README.md

 * Navigation bar, including logo and link to the home page, a search box, an account icon and shopping basket icon which also displays the number of items currently in the basket.
 * Links in the navigation bar collapse to a hamburger button on smaller devices such as smartphones and tablets.
 * Toast messages giving users meaningful feedback to their actions on the website.
-* Footer with with navigation links to all pages, Jiira's contact details, social media links and copyright information.
+* Footer with navigation links to all pages, Jiira's contact details, social media links and copyright information.
 * 'Back to top' button where applicable.

 *Homepage*